sb-vdb/aipi/ollama/README.md

 #### Create Custom Model from Modelfile
 ```
-// ollama needs you to be at the Modelfile's location
 ollama create -f <path to your Modelfile> <name of your custom model>

 // use model